Monarch butterfly migration: Southward

 Although the exact dates change each year, by the end of October, the population of monarchs east of the Rocky Mountains migrates to the sanctuaries of the Mariposa Monarca Biosphere Reserve within the Trans-Mexican Volcanic Belt pine-oak forests in the Mexican states of Michoacán and México.
 They also overwinter in areas that are privately owned.
 Some monarchs migrate to other locations such as Cuba and Florida in the fall.

 Two migratory flyways exist through North America.
 One in the Central states leads to the Mexican overwintering areas and a smaller flyway along the eastern North American seaboard.
 The timing of the eastern flyway lags behind the more central flyway.
 Monarchs migrating along the coast are less likely of being recovered in Mexico.
 This suggests that butterflies migrating along the eastern seaboard are migrating to locations other than Mexico, or they have a higher rate of mortality than those migrating inland.

-Monarch butterflies are thought to respond to different cues that promote the fall season, southern migration.
-These include the angle of light coming from the sun, the senescence of larval host plants, the decreasing day period and temperature drop.
+Monarch butterflies are thought to respond to different cues that promote the fall season southern migration.
+These include the angle of light coming from the sun, the senescence of larval host milkweed plants, the decreasing day period and temperature drop.
 The migration begins at the northernmost summer range approximately in August.
 Migrating monarchs are thought to rely heavily on the nectar of fall flower composites that lie along the migration path.
-Research is ongoing.

-Generally speaking, the eastern population migrates from southern Canada and the Midwest United States almost directly south toward Mexico.
-Monarchs from the Northeast tend to migrate in a southwesterly direction.
+Generally speaking, the eastern monarch population migrates from southern Canada and the midwestern United States, almost directly south towards Mexico.
+Monarchs from the Northeast tend to migrate in a southwest direction.
 Monarchs transplanted from the midwest to the east coast began migrating directly south but then reoriented their path to the southwest in one study.
 Geographical features affect the migration route.

-In general, the western population of monarchs migrates from areas west of the Rocky Mountains including northern Canada to California.
+In general, the North American western population of monarchs migrates from land west of the Rocky Mountains, including northern Canada to California.
 Australian monarchs that migrate travel from the west to eastern regions closer to the Pacific.